The Chain Bridge is just one of many captivating sights in Budapest. Image by Noppasin Wongchum from Getty Images Pro via Canva

 2. Stroll the Danube Promenade

 The Danube Promenade was developed in the 19th century on the left bank of the Danube River, between the Szechenyi Chain Bridge and the modern Erzsebet Bridge.
-It offers wonderful views across the Danube, where you can see the Buda Castle, Taban church, and St. Stephen’s Basilica.
+It offers wonderful views across the Danube, where you can see the Buda Castle, Tabán church and St. Stephen’s Basilica.

 Many important landmarks are located here, such as Vigado Concert Hall, the Hungarian Academy of Sciences, and the beautiful Art Nouveau Gresham-Palota palace.

-At the Danube Promenade, you can also find sculptures of the notable poets Attilla Jozsef and Petofi Sandor, as well as the statue of the most famous Hungarian politician Istvan Szechenyi.
+At the Danube Promenade, you can also find sculptures of the notable poets Attilla Jozsef and Petofi Sandor, as well as the statue of the most famous Hungarian politician, Istvan Szechenyi.

-The Shoes on the Danube Bank is memorial on the Pest side of the promenade, with sixty iron pairs of shoes.
+The Shoes on the Danube Bank is a memorial on the Pest side of the promenade, with sixty iron pairs of shoes.
 The memorial was built in 2005 in memory of the crimes against the Jews by Arrow Cross Militiamen in World War II.
-Today it is one of the most important places among tourists who visit Budapest.
+Today, it is one of the most important places among tourists who visit Budapest.

-3. Visit the Best Ruin Pubs
+3. Visit the Best Ruin Bars

-After the cold war period, several buildings in the Jewish Quarter of Budapest were ruined.
+Following the Cold War period, several buildings in Budapest’s Jewish Quarter were damaged.
 People began to transform these buildings into bars and pubs with interesting and unique interiors.
-Thanks to its special atmosphere, many travelers choose those Budapest landmarks as nightlife spots instead of fancy restaurants and nightclubs.

-We recommend visiting the Instant and Fogas, the largest ruin bar in Europe with two gardens, seven floors, and 18 bars.
+We recommend visiting the Instant and Fogas, the largest ruin bar in Europe, with two gardens, seven floors, and 18 bars.
 You can also visit Anker’t, known for themed nights and DJs, and the Ellatto Kert & Taqueria ruin bar, where you can eat Mexican food.

 4. Get the Buda Castle Hill Funicular Ride